The Ivy Victoria | Glamorous Brasserie Dining

-Because, incidentally, The Ivy brasseries – a series of eminently successful spin-offs of what is arguably London’s most iconic restaurant – are about to expand into Victoria.
+Because, incidentally, The Ivy brasseries – a series of eminently successful spin-offs of what is arguably London’s most iconic restaurant – have expanded into Victoria.

 The menu does what The Ivy does best – elegantly presented dishes that are secretly also all your favourite comfort foods.
 The day starts with eggs every which way; pancakes; Full Englishes and pastries; before moving onto the expansive all-day offering.
 There’s seared Atlantic scallops with caper butter and a tamarind glaze; chicken Milanese with a creamy truffle and parmesan sauce; The Ivy’s celebrated shepherd’s pie, made with braised lamb-leg and beef; a choice of five cuts of steak; and a vegetarian offering spanning from Keralan sweet potato curry to jackfruit bang bang salad.

-Fully fed, you’ll then head to that upstairs bar for a cocktail like the Hazelnut Alexander, with cognac, Frangelico hazelnut liqueur and cream, topped with grated nutmeg; before deciding you probably could squeeze in the malted banana ice cream with chocolate brownie and candied pecans.
+Fully fed, you’ll then head to The Ivy Victoria’s upstairs bar for a cocktail like the Hazelnut Alexander, with cognac, Frangelico hazelnut liqueur and cream, topped with grated nutmeg; before deciding you probably could squeeze in the malted banana ice cream with chocolate brownie and candied pecans.